victorbrca/blog_hugo/content/post/how-to-migrate-unifi-controller.md

 c.
 Select the AP, go to `Config=>Manage Device=>Forget this device` and click on `Forget` (click ok on the alert)

 d.
-Login to the new controller and on the first screen restore the backup you save on step `a`
+Login to the new controller and on the first screen restore the backup you saved on step `a`

 e.
-Once the controller is back up, SSH into the device's AP with the default user (`ubnt:ubnt` or `root:ubnt`) and run the following command (change `[controler_ip] for the IP of your controller`)
+Once the controller is back up, SSH into the AP with the default user (`ubnt:ubnt` or `root:ubnt`) and run the following command (change `[controler_ip]` for the IP of your controller)

 ```
 set-inform http://[controller-ip]:8080/inform
 ```

 f.
 On the new controller, under devices, the AP should be showing for 'adoption'.
-Click on `Adopt`
+Click on `ADOPT`

 ![](../img/how-to-migrate-unifi-controller/img2.png)